 Japan in social transition

 Japan is in social transition.
-We have long been taught that Japan was largely “mono-culture” and “ethnically homogeneous.”
+We have long been taught that Japan was largely “mono-culture” and “homogeneous.”
 Social constructs such as Japanese, family, marriage, men, women, boys, girls, adults, citizen, students, were easily defined and expected to be largely the same, which in turn was believed to be the foundation of Japan’s strengths, uniqueness and identity as a country.
 Changes and diversification of life styles and expansion of life choices, movement toward gender equity, as well as the increase of foreign residents in the past decades, however, forced Japanese to admit that Japan is no longer so mono-culture as we might want to think.
-The existence of people who have different value systems and life choices are more and more evident in our daily life.
+Different value systems and life choices are more and more evident in our daily life.

-Since January 2016, I have been seeing an average of 15 -20 clients per week in a private practice.
-Ninety percent of my clients are not, or would not consider themselves typical Japanese: foreign workers, foreign students, children born in the international union, Japanese married to foreigners, foreigners married to Japanese, Japanese who spent many years abroad, LGBTQ, Single parents, members of a blended family, people who cannot fit in the work environment, victims of various forms of harrassements and abuses, etc. Most of them come to see me for depressive or anxious state and would not meet the criteria of borderline personality disorder.
-I could see, howeer, many of them were struggling with uncontrollable anger outburst, complicated interpersonal relationships at work or in romantic relationship, chronic emptiness, and very fragile sense of self, which are the hall marks of borderline personality traits.
-I wondered what was causing their struggle.
+Since January 2016, I have been seeing an average of 15 -25 clients per week in a private practice.
+Ninety percent of my clients are not Japanese, or would not consider themselves typical Japanese: foreign workers, foreign students, children born in the international union, Japanese married to foreigners, foreigners married to Japanese, Japanese who spent many years abroad, LGBTQ, Single parents, members of a blended family, people who cannot fit in the work environment, victims of various forms of harrassements and abuses, etc. Most of them come to see me for depressive or anxious state and would not meet the criteria of borderline personality disorder.
+I can see, however, many of them struggle with uncontrollable anger outburst, complicated interpersonal relationships at work or in romantic relationship, chronic emptiness, and very fragile sense of self, all of which are the hall marks of borderline personality traits.

 Psychology of minority, culture and behavior adjustment